Skip to main content

 Where does the building actually happen?+

-Async on your own machine, with live touchpoints (kickoff, mentor hours, demo day) on Gather.
-Submissions are managed on Devpost.
+Async on your own machine, with live touchpoints — kickoff, mentor hours, and demo day.
+Submission details go out by email at kickoff.

 What gets judged?+